Uncommon/Xit/CONTRIBUTING.md

 * Plenty of other ideas and plans have been written down in the [Issues] section.
 Feel free to comment and contribute there.
 * Just run the app and see what bugs you!

-Swift is preferred for new classes.
-Xit was originally written in Objective-C, and has been almost completely rewritten in Swift.
-That way the Swift/Objective-C bridging limitations don't get in the way, and Swift's features can be used to maximum advantage.

 [Issues]: https://github.com/Uncommon/Xit/issues

 If you decide to start working on something, please add a note in the issue (file a new one if needed).
 When you're ready to share your work (final or not), please follow the usual procedure for a GitHub pull request.